Immunisations

 Brushing your Teeth

 Tooth decay is the most common oral disease affecting children and young people in England, yet it is largely preventable.
+Children who start brushing with a fluoride toothpaste in infancy are less likely to experience tooth decay than those who start brushing later.

 child eating